 We are human, and we have emotions.
 When something feels good, we want more.
 And when something doesn’t feel good, we avoid it.
 Furthermore, we watch TV, read magazines and newspapers, and engage in conversations.
 These can create anxiety, which, in turn, can result in destructive behavior.
 The problem isn’t the market decline.
 The problem is how we – emotional humans – react to it.
 Those who panic perpetuate the pain; and those who remain disciplined, who rebalance their portfolio, rightfully reap the rewards.
 This is an opportunity for us as advisors to demonstrate leadership and manage our client’s behavior so they remain disciplined.

 Investing is done for the long term.
 Perspective is critical.
 So, unless something has changed in your client’s life, then this is an opportunity to coach them to remain disciplined and to rebalance their portfolio, applying the principles endorsed by Nobel Laureates.
-As of the writing of this article, the Yankees are back in first place, after all.

 Matson Money, “Gearing Up For the Crash”.
-Historical stock market information is derived from returns software created Dimensional Fund Advisors LP (DFA) as updated through Dec.
-2013.
+Historical stock market information is derived from returns software created by Dimensional Fund Advisors LP (DFA) as updated through Dec.
+2016.
 DFA is a registered investment adviser that, among other things, specializes in and sells statistical market research and mutual fund management.
 DFA obtains some of its market data from the Center for Research & Security Pricing (CRSP), part of the University of Chicago’s Booth School of Business (Chicago Booth).

 ABOUT THE AUTHOR